 Empty Hand Forms

 Empty hand forms are broken down between those forms that highlight Yin (i.e., slow movements) and those that highlight more explosive, Yang movements.
 The latter are known as the Cannon Fist forms (Pao Chui 炮捶).
 Originally, as in classical Chen style Taiji, there were only two empty hand forms.
 These are the 83 posture long form (called Yi Lu), and the 71 posture Cannon Fist (called Er Lu).
 In different incarnations of Chen Taiji the exact number of posture may differ, but there are still only 2 fundamental forms - Yi Lu and Er Lu, and when Master Feng first taught Taiji these were the forms he taught.
-However, over time, as students has less time to study, like many other martial arts teachers Master Feng developed shorter, simplified forms to facilitate learning.
-These are some of the simplified forms commonly taught in Hunyuan Taiji (that I or my teacher teach):
+However, over time, as students had less time to study, like many other martial arts teachers Master Feng developed shorter, simplified forms to facilitate learning.

-- 24 Posture Cannon Fist (Feng’s Cannon fist)
+24 Posture Cannon Fist (the “Fighting Cannon”; Feng’s Cannon fist)

 Over the course of Master Feng's life he continued to play with different versions of these forms.
 For example, some Hunyuan teachers teach a 37 posture Cannon Fist, or a 46 posture Cannon Fist.
 However, regardless of the different variations, the core theories for all the forms are the same; and the fundamental forms are still the long form Yi Lu and Er Lu.